Death Race: Beyond Anarchy: Plot

 A privatized security firm runs the Sprawl, a massive prison housing around 420,000 inmates.
-Inside, the popular Death Race competition (a last-man-standing competition where inmates race modified cars armed with heavy weapons) has been made illegal by the new warden who was hired by the prison's owner, Weyland International.
+Inside, the popular Death Race competition has been made illegal by the new warden who was hired by the prison's owner, Weyland International.
 He has been tasked with taking out Frankenstein, the prison's Death Race champion and king.

-After defeating a competitor in a Death Race, Frankenstein arrives at an afterparty.
-A prison SWAT team attempts to take him out.
-They kill several convicts in the area but are eventually cornered and butchered by Frankenstein's loyal inmate army.
+After defeating a competitor in a Death Race, a prison SWAT team attempts to take Frankenstein out, killing several convicts before they are cornered and butchered by Frankenstein's loyal inmate army.
 Frankenstein speaks to the warden through one of their body cameras, saying that he will kill every man the warden sends to kill him.
-The warden is admonished by his boss, a Weyland International executive, for failing to kill Frankenstein, and warns him that he has one last chance.

-A helicopter of new prisoners flies over the Sprawl and a guard explains the rules of the land.
+A helicopter of new prisoners arrives at the Sprawl.
 They are each given a roll of silver coins to help make their way in the prison.
 Immediately upon landing, "the Cops," a prison gang run by Death Racer Johnny Law, come upon the new inmates and kill most of them.
 Two survive but refuse to hand over their coins.
-They defeat the entire gang, demonstrating unusually skillful technique, and go their separate ways.
+They defeat the entire gang, demonstrating skillful technique, and go their separate ways.

-The male inmate, Connor, is picked up by a group of women who see his impressive fight.
+The male inmate, Connor, is picked up by a group of women who see his fight.
 He tells them he is looking for Baltimore Bob, a name he overheard while on the helicopter, who supposedly runs the Death Races.
 They take him to a bar run by Frankenstein, where Johnny Law is about to be killed for failing to get all the coins from the new inmates.
 Connor defeats two more of Frankenstein's henchmen and Frankenstein confronts him personally.
-Though they do not fight, Connor shows no fear or respect for Frankenstein in their exchange.
-The bartender, Jane, connects Connor with Baltimore Bob who also witnessed his fight.
+The bartender, Jane, connects Connor with Baltimore Bob, who also witnessed his fight.

-Baltimore Bob takes Connor around the prison and they discuss the Death Races.
+Baltimore Bob takes Connor around the prison.
 They attend a qualifying match for the Death Race at the Death Pit, where riders on motorcycles must avoid obstacles and traps in order to survive.
-The other inmate who fought the Cops upon landing, Gipsy Rose, wins the qualifying match.
+The other inmate who fought the Cops upon landing, Gipsy Rose, wins the match.
 That night, Jane once again sees Connor and brings him to her house.
-They talk about how they got into the Sprawl.
-She assumes he wishes to sleep with her, but Connor refuses to her surprise.
+She assumes he wishes to sleep with her, but Connor refuses.